 Adding a new large breed dog to your family can be quite an ordeal and saddle you with a ton of responsibilities.
-You’ll have to find a good vet and get your new pet vaccinated, you’ll need to purchase all of the toys, beds, crates and other items your big dog will need, and you’ll need to start teaching your dog the house rules.
+You’ll have to find a good vet and get your new pet vaccinated, you’ll need to purchase all of the dog toys, beds, crates and other items your big dog will need, and you’ll need to start teaching your dog the house rules.

 But you’ll have one other crucial duty to perform: You must determine a big dog name.

-This is usually one of the fun things new owners get to do, but it can also cause a bit of consternation.
+This is usually one of the fun things new owners get to do, but it can also cause a bit of anxiety.
 After all, naming your large dog is a big decision.
 With a bit of luck, you’ll be using your dog’s name for a decade or more, so it is important to pick a good one.

 We’ll try to help you do exactly that below.
-We’ll discuss some of the things to keep in mind when picking a name for your puppy and provide over 400 big dog names that you may find suitable for your pet.
+We’ll discuss some of the things to keep in mind when picking a name for your puppy and provide over 400 of the best big dog names that you may find suitable for your pet.

 Even if you don’t find a name you like among those listed here, they may provide a bit of inspiration, which will help you come up with one on your own.